Genivia/RE-flex/doc/index.md

 ---------------------

-RE/flex uses its own header file <i>`reflex/flexlexer.h`</i> for compatibility with Flex, instead of Flex file `FlexLexer.h`.
+RE/flex uses its own header file <i>`reflex/flexlexer.h`</i> for compatibility with Flex, instead of the Flex file `FlexLexer.h`.
 The latter is specific to Flex and cannot be used with RE/flex.
 You should not have to include
 <i>`FlexLexer.h`</i> but if you do, use:

 ~~~{.cpp}